 Languages Alive

-Languages Alive! is a program of engaging and interactive language and cultural experiences for R-7 students.
+Languages Alive! is a program of engaging and interactive language and cultural experiences for R-6 students.

-Delivered by highly proficient speakers of the relevant language, the program will run again during the 2021 April school holidays in metropolitan and country locations.
-Workshops will explore a range of languages including Auslan, Chinese, French, German, Indonesian Italian, Japanese, Nepali, Ngarrindjeri and Spanish.
+Delivered by highly proficient speakers of the relevant language, the program will run again during the 2024 July school holidays in metropolitan and country locations.

 LANGUAGES ALIVE!